The Semipro Teams of Brooklyn

 The Bushwicks' attendance was always good because tickets were cheap, and they had no trouble attracting quality talent to the park.
 But eventually, with the Negro Leagues disappearing, many reliable opponents no longer existed.
 The advent of television and a consistently successful Dodger team probably hurt, too.
 The money dried up.
 The Bushwicks tried a series of gimmicks, including adding motor racing to Dexter Park, but folded after the 1951 season.

-A lesser known Brooklyn semipro team, and regular Bushwick opponent, was the Bay Parkways, who played at Erasmus Field, the home park of Erasmus Hall High School.
+The second best known Brooklyn semipro team of the Bushwicks era was the Bay Parkways, who played at Erasmus Field, the home park of Erasmus Hall High School.
 Tremper also spent some time with the Bay Parkways, after he left the Bushwick club.
-The most notable Bay Parkway players, though, were recently retired major leaguers looking for fun and a payday.
+Future major leaguer Pete Gray starred in a brief but spectacular stop with the Bay Parkways despite having only one arm.
+The most notable Bay Parkway players, though, were recently retired major league icons looking for fun and a payday.
 Carl Hubbell played a game against the Bushwicks in 1933, as did Babe Ruth on October 13, 1935.
 He faced Bushwicks pitcher Dazzy Vance at Dexter Park, and went 1 for 4 with a home run in a 3-2 loss.
+Hank Greenberg played a few times for the Parkways in the late 1930s, also.

 Babe Ruth of the Bay Parkways with Max Rosner